ashovlin/ashovlin.github.io/content/duoscroll.md

 Duoscroll is a Chrome extension that adds a button to your Chrome menu that scrolls to your next lesson that needs review.

 ![Scrolling automatically on Duolingo](/images/duolingo_duoscroll.gif)

-There's room for improvement - the Chrome store entry is pretty sparse, the icon can be spruced up, and perhaps it can be invoked from the context menu or a new element on the page instead of taking up a spot in the Chrome menu.
-But it works for my use case, and is out there for anyone else who is tired of scrolling too.